-I always want something light after the gluttony of holiday meals, so this week I cooked up some light and Easy Egg Drop Soup.
-This soup comes together in just a few minutes and has endless possibilities.
 I added mushrooms and spinach to my egg drop soup to try to sneak in some veggies, but if you just want a plain, brothy egg drop soup, you can leave them out.
-If you want something heartier, you could even add some noodles.
+Or, if you want something a little heartier, you could even add some noodles.
 Want to make a vegetarian egg drop soup?
 Simply sub vegetable broth for the chicken broth and you’re good to go.

 Easy Egg Drop Soup